 We are living in uncertain times.
-With the coronavirus altering our daily lives, many of us are experiencing an uptick in anxiety and panic.
+With the coronavirus altering our daily lives, many of us are experiencing anxiety and panic.

-Blue Cross and Blue Shield of North Carolina is here to support you by expanding virtual access (phone or video appointments) to doctors, including mental health professionals.
+Blue Cross and Blue Shield of North Carolina is here to support you.
+We’ve expanded virtual access (phone or video appointments) to doctors, including mental health professionals.
 For more information on that, see our COVID-19 resources for members.

 Try a grounding exercise

 During an anxiety attack, it can help to focus on the present.
 An easy exercise to help you return to your surroundings is called the 5-4-3-2-1 method.
 It goes like this:

 - Name five things you see

 If you are alone, try calling a loved one and going through this exercise together.